 With its unique combination of the historical locomotive roundhouse and extensive showcase of vintage cars, the museum provides an event venue that is unavailable anywhere else.
 It can be used for parties, symposia, exhibitions, workshops, trade shows, etc.

-With all these great features, it’s quite true to say that this is among the car museums in Germany that shouldn’t miss on your to-do list.
+With all these great features, it’s quite true that this is among the car museums in Germany that you shouldn’t miss on your to-do list.

 Things You Can Find at Classic Remise Düsseldorf